 Using entire body cryotherapy is a new application, but using the cold to treat various conditions is certainly not a new idea.
 Placing ice on injuries to prevent swelling, freezing off warts or moles, and alternating hot and cold baths after exercise have all been carried out for many years.

 4. Cryotherapy is unsafe

 The use of extreme cold is most likely to have led to this assumption, but the exposure time is very short.
 In fact, due to the difference in duration, cryotherapy is considered to be less likely to lead to hypothermia or a drop in core body temperature than an ice bath, which has been successfully used for centuries.

 Many of the potential benefits of cryotherapy are, as yet, unproven, and a great deal more research is needed.
 However, there has been a great deal of interest in the effects on muscle recovery after exercise, and a large number of published studies now support its use for this purpose.

-CryoAction provide a range of whole body cryotherapy chambers which can be hired throughout the UK, regardless of whether they are required on a short or long term basis.
+CryoAction provides a range of whole-body cryotherapy chambers which can be hired throughout the UK, regardless of whether they are required on a short or long term basis.
 The transportable changers are a popular choice for elite sports clubs, spas and hotels, as they are fully contained, and do not take up the limited space inside the existing buildings.